Dorothy Carlton changed careers — at age 53

 What would you say to a 40-something who is thinking about doing what you did?

 You’re never too old.
 I plan on getting a master’s degree, become a nurse practitioner and earn a doctorate in nursing.
 It’s not just about wanting to help people.
 Are you capable of helping people?
 That’s the big thing.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.